niel99/whatsappweb_selenium/README.md

 -   Tools Used
+    -   - Python 3
     -   - Selenium

 -   Requirements
+    -   - Installation of Python 3
     -   - Installation of Selenium module using pip
     -   - chromedriver for selenium